Matthew-Maclean/JsonFixer/readme.md

 - Single-line `//` comments, which cannot start inside quotes.
 - Multi-line `/*` to `*/` comments, which cannot start, but can end inside quotes.
-- Trailing commas, which are not emittited if they precede immediately a closing square bracket or brace.
+- Trailing commas, which are not emitted if they precede immediately a closing square bracket or brace.

 ## Structs